ebb-earl-co/tidal-wave/README.md

 $ tidal-wave https://listen.tidal.com/album/000000 --audio-format hires
 $ # the above forces tidal-wave to ask for an access token gleaned from an Android, macOS, or Windows device, as laid out in the above table
 ```
-Otherwise, in order to retrieve the desired audio format for a given track, it is **necessary** to have the access token from a compatible device; e.g. an Android device in order to retrieve Sony 360 Reality Audio tracks

 ### Version
 It is certainly useful for debugging, and, perhaps, using multiple versions of a software, to know which binary/package invoked is which version.
 From version 2024.7.1 of `tidal-wave`, this is possible by adding the `--version` flag to any command.
 This is an _eager_ command, in `typer` parlance, meaning that **any** other flag or argument passed to `tidal-wave` will be ignored and the version will simply be returned.
 E.g.